microsoft/aurora/README.md

 Aurora is a machine learning model that can predict atmospheric variables, such as temperature.
 It is a _foundation model_, which means that it was first generally trained on a lot of data, and then can be adapted to specialised atmospheric forecasting tasks with relatively little data.
-We provide three such specialised versions: one for medium-resolution weather prediction, one for high-resolution weather prediction, and one for air pollution prediction.
+We provide four such specialised versions: one for medium-resolution weather prediction, one for high-resolution weather prediction, one for air pollution prediction, and one for ocean wave prediction.

 ## Getting Started